yunkunrao/tendermint.com/content/blog/tendermint-socket-protocol.md

 ---
-title: "The Tendermint Socket Protocol (TMSP)"
+title: "TMSP: The Tendermint Socket Protocol"
 description: "TMSP lets you create blockchain application easily in any languge.
 This post describes the motivation behind TMSP and links to tutorials."
 date: "2015-12-19"
 categories: